paulcbogdan/paulcbogdan.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a postdoc in Psychology & Neuroscience at Duke University, working with [Roberto Cabeza and Simon Davis](https://cabezalab.org/lab-members/).
-My current research focuses on the neural correlates of memory, reasoning, and aging.
-As part of my PhD at the University of Illinois, I also conducted studies on behavioral economics, social cognition, and emotion processing.
-Long-term, I am interested in clarifying how these different mechanisms coalesce and make up a common cognitive architecture.
+I am currently doing research on AI safety and interpreting LLMs.

-My work primarily uses fMRI and behavioral techniques.
-Generally, I am interested in statistics, modeling, and the development of new analytical methodologies.
+I previously completed a postdoc at Duke University, focusing on how the brain encodes information.
+Before that, I finished a PhD in cognitive neuroscience at the University of Illinois, largely studying statistical methodology, memory, and social decision-making.
+Of my past projects, the one that received the most attention is a <a href="../assets/pdf/Bogdan_2025_AMPPS_Psych_Changed_Replication.pdf">meta-science study</a> examining trends in statistical robustness in psychology from 2004 to 2024 (see <a href="meganal/index.html">Meganalysis</a>).
+The theoretical work I am most proud of is this <a href="../assets/pdf/SOPE_manuscript.pdf">unpublished piece</a>, which tries to unify moral judgment and behavioral economics research on how people evaluate and respond to others' behavior.

-In my personal life, I enjoy sports.
-My favorite teams are the hopeless Chicago Bears along with the hopeful Illini basketball team.
-I also like leisurely data science projects, like [these](https://fansided.com/2022/05/12/nba-fanbase-saltiest-analyzing-reddit-posts/) [two](https://fansided.com/2022/08/25/saltiest-nfl-fanbase-analyzing-reddit/) on sports fan valence after wins/losses.
+Outside of work, I enjoy sports.
+My favorite teams are the hopeless Chicago Bears and the hopeful Illini basketball team.
+I also like leisurely data science projects, such as <a href="https://fansided.com/2022/05/12/nba-fanbase-saltiest-analyzing-reddit-posts/">these</a> <a href="https://fansided.com/2022/08/25/saltiest-nfl-fanbase-analyzing-reddit/">two</a> analyses of fan sentiment after wins and losses.

 Feel free to contact me about anything (email preferred).